fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 The Staking application consists of the following main parts:

-- Navigation bar with links to the blockchain Bridge Application and Fluence NFT Collection on the Fluence Marketplace
+- Top center: The navigation bar with links to the blockchain Bridge Application and Fluence NFT Collection on the Fluence Marketplace
-- Button to connect your wallet to the application.
+- Top right: The button to connect your wallet to the application.
 Read more on how to connect your wallet to Fluence in this [article](../wallets_guide/wallets_guide.md)
 - Panels with a summary of the activated Capacity Commitment performance:
   - **"Capacity commitments"** - distribution of activated CCs by statuses
   - **"Rewards"** - summary of rewards earned by CCs so far